-• White, burgundy, gray or navy knee socks or tights
+- White, burgundy, gray or navy knee socks or tights - No leggings

-- Rubber soled dress shoes in black, navy, or brown - Tennis shoes without lights
+- Rubber soled dress shoes in black, navy, or brown - Tennis shoes without lights - No slippers, moccasins style shoes, fashion boots, cowboy boots, UGGs, or Crocs.
+Shoes laces must be tied.

 • Hair must be neat and well-groomed for all students.
-Hair color must be the students' natural color.
+Hair color must be a natural color.
 Fad or extreme hair styles will not be allowed.